Blogs

 All you need to know about Tokenisation

-To put it simply, tokens are randomised values that stand in for important pieces of information like a person’s social security number.
-All the while, the original sensitive data is stored safely outside the business’ internal systems.
+In simple terms, tokens are randomized values that serve as substitutes for important information, such as a person’s social security number.
+Meanwhile, the original sensitive data remains securely stored outside the internal systems of a business.

-An interesting way to understand this is by viewing tokens similarly to poker chips.
-Instead of having a ton of cash piled up on a table, players use poker chips.
-If stolen, these chips can’t be used as money in the real world; they can only be used when exchanged for their representative value.
-Tokenisation removes the valuable data from your current environment (like removing cash from the poker table), stores it in a secure cloud environment separate from your business systems (the chip dealer), and replaces it with tokens (gives players poker chips instead).
+A helpful analogy to grasp the concept is to compare tokens to poker chips.
+Instead of having a large sum of cash directly on the table, players use poker chips.
+If these chips are stolen, they hold no value in the real world; they can only be used when exchanged for their representative worth.
+Tokenization works similarly by removing valuable data from your current environment (like removing cash from the poker table), securely storing it in a separate cloud environment (like the chip dealer), and replacing it with tokens (providing players with poker chips instead).

 payment orchestration